-Inflation reports are a huge deal for central bank officials since monetary policy adjustments are made primarily to maintain price stability.
-Rising consumer price levels, as indicated by the headline and core CPI, could convince the folks over at Threadneedle Street to move closer to hiking interest rates while falling CPI readings could force them to sit on their hands or consider monetary policy easing.
+Inflation reports are a huge deal for central banks since monetary policy decisions are made primarily to maintain price stability.
+Rising price levels, as indicated by the headline and core consumer price index (CPI), could convince the Bank of England (BOE) to raise interest rates while falling CPI readings could force them to consider monetary policy easing.

-The U.K. typically dumps most of its inflation-related reports in one go, giving forex market watchers a better picture of how overall price levels are faring.
-The PPI or producer price index shows changes in raw materials and input prices, making it a leading indicator of consumer inflation.
+The producer price index (PPI) shows changes in raw materials and input prices, making it a leading indicator of consumer inflation.
 The RPI (retail price index) and HPI (house price index) also provide clues on inflation trends.

 What happened last time?